 Final Thoughts on Where to Stay in Sorrento, Italy

-Sorrento really is as stunning as the pictures would have you believe, and is made up of a number of neighbourhoods that each contribute their own flavour.
+Sorrento really is as stunning as the pictures would have you believe and is made up of several neighborhoods that each contribute their own flavour.

-Thanks to our guide, you’ll now be able to suss your stay like a local.
+Thanks to this guide, you’ll now be able to suss your stay like a local.
 You’ll know your Priora from your Piano, your Marina Piccola from your Massa Lubrense.

-Staying at our overall best hotel Grand Hotel Excelsior Vittoriais the best way to experience all that this gateway to Amalfi has to offer.
-You’ll stay in sumptuous surroundings in the heart of it all, dining on the best gnocchi di sorrentina and topping it off with the freshest limoncello!
+Staying at my top pick for the best hotel in Sorrento, Grand Hotel Excelsior Vittoria is the best way to experience all Sorrento has to offer.
+You’ll stay in stunning surroundings in the heart of it all, dining on the best gnocchi di sorrentina and topping it off with the freshest limoncello.

 And for transparency’s sake, please know that some of the links in our content are affiliate links.
 That means that if you book your accommodation, buy your gear, or sort your insurance through our link, we earn a small commission (at no extra cost to you).
 That said, we only link to the gear we trust and never recommend services we don’t believe are up to scratch.
 Again, thank you!